 County Central Committees are allowed to determine the manner of election of its members.
-Our office has received written requests to conduct central committee elections.
-The nomination period for committee candidates will begin September 27th.
-The necessary documents and instructions will be provided during that period.
+Our office may receive written requests to conduct central committee elections.
+The period for candidate committee nominations will begin September 29 to December 8, 2023.
+All necessary documents and instructions will be provided during that period.